 Hawaii Forest & Trail.
-This premium, locally owned and operated outfit has a reputation for great nature tours and eco-adventures of all kinds.
+Since 1993, this locally owned and operated outfit has had a reputation for high-quality nature tours and eco-adventures.
 The company has access to thousands of acres of restricted or private lands and employs expert, certified guides.
-Choose from a variety of programs, including the Hakalau Forest National Wildlife Refuge Birdwatching tour, Kilauea Volcano excursion, Kohala Waterfall trip, or the super fun Kona Coffee & Craters adventure.
+Its variety of programs includes a Hakalau Forest National Wildlife Refuge birdwatching tour, Kilauea Volcano excursion, Kohala waterfall trip, and the super-fun Kona Coffee & Craters adventure.
 The Twilight Volcano Adventure stays in the national park after dark to see the glowing red stuff.
-Or journey to the top of Hawaii's tallest volcano for a sunset you'll never forget— as well as dinner and stargazing.
 74-5035B Queen Kaahahumanu Hwy., Kailua-Kona, HI, 96740.
 808/331–8505 or 800/464–1993. www.hawaii-forest.com.

 Kapoho Kine Adventures.
 This outfitter offers several interesting tours of Hawaii Volcanoes National Park and surrounding areas, including a 14-hour tour that allows you to explore the region by day and see the lava at night.
 There is also a shorter day tour and a separate evening tour complete with a Hawaiian-style barbecue dinner.
 Prices range from $99 to $189 per person.
 25 Waianuinui Ave., Hilo, HI, 96720.
 808/964–1000 or 866/965–9552. kapohokine.com.

 Kula Kai Caverns.
-Embark on a fantastic adventure with expert cave guides at Kula Kai Caverns, located near South Point.
-This braided lava tube system attracts serious scientists from around the world, who come to study and map them (more than 30 miles have been mapped so far).
-Tours start at $20 and range from strolls along lighted walkways to deep-down-under spelunking adventures lasting two to four hours.
-Programs are tailored to your group's interest and abilities, and all gear is provided.
-You start the tour at their Indiana Jones-style expedition tent, where you'll hear fascinating details about the caves' geologic and cultural history.
-Advance reservations are required.
+Expert cave guides lead groups into the fantastic underworld of these caverns near South Point.
+The braided lava-tube system attracts scientists from around the world, who come to study and map them (almost 40 miles so far).
+Tours start at $20 and range from The Crawl ($60) to the Two Hour, a deep-down-under spelunking adventure for $95.
+(Longer, customized tours are also available.)
+Programs are tailored to each group's interest and abilities, and all gear is provided.
+Tours start at an Indiana Jones-style expedition tent and divulge fascinating details about the caves' geologic and cultural history.
+Reservations are required.
 Kula Kai Estates, Lauhala Dr. at Kona Kai Blvd., HI, 96737.
-808/929–9725. kulakaicaverns.com.
+808/929–9725. www.kulakaicaverns.com.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013